Nahid-iiqbal/ECEFC-Money-Manager-Demo-/CHATBOT_DOCUMENTATION.md

 ## 🤖 Overview

-The FeinBuddy AI Chatbot is a floating widget providing intelligent assistance with full access to user profile, expenses, and tuition data.
+The FinBuddy AI Chatbot is a floating widget providing intelligent assistance with full access to user profile, expenses, and tuition data.
 It features complete **light and dark theme support** with gradient color schemes matching the app's design system.

 ---